lordmilko/PrtgAPI/README.md

 Useful things you can do with PrtgAPI:
 * Generate reports based on custom queries
 * Monitor missing sensors (such as Veeam Backups) and missing devices (from your domain)
-* Create and modify sensors - creating from scratch or cloning from existing ones
+* Create and modify sensors, devices and groups - creating from scratch or cloning from existing ones
 * Generate complex sensor factory definitions
 * Deploy notification triggers to individual sensors for specific clients
 * Maintain standard naming/alerting/object settings across your environment